 ”Leave your mark”

 “The MESGO is a unique and ambitious training programme that has rapidly become a reference in Europe.
-It is the result of collective work and collaboration by academic partners who are recognised for their expertise in the sports sector on the one hand, and team sports partners representing major international sports organisations on the other.
+It is the result of collective work and collaboration by academic partners who are recognised for their expertise in the sports sector on the one hand, and team sports partners representing major international sports organisations and also public authorities on the other.
 We are united by a common philosophy and altogether we share the ambition of helping to improve sport governance.”